ljsinclair/ljsinclair/reviews/the-power-of-the-doctor.md

 [^29dd]: And Pro-Tip to The Drinker if you're reading: stating an opinion is fine; misrepresentations are not.
 It took me five minutes to find online articles that refute every single accusation you made against Jody Whittaker and Chris Chibnall from the 4:25 mark.
 You should try it some time.

 [^9ub5]: Zygons are the ones who can do clothes as demonstrated in [The Day of The Doctor](https://en.wikipedia.org/wiki/The_Day_of_the_Doctor)

-[^jk8u]: In truth, all the actors who have played The Doctor (as well as the companions) have fans, it's not just David.

 [^dcaa]: Because it'd be **ewww** if The Doctor ended up wearing **women's clothing**!